-Join Michael McDonald for an in-depth discussion in this video What you should know, part of Applied Economic Forecasting with Big Data.
+Join Michael McDonald for an in-depth discussion in this video What you should know, part of Excel: Economic Analysis and Data Analytics.

 - [Instructor] Before getting started with this course, there's a few things you should know.
 First of all, we'll be using Excel extensively throughout the course as a tool for making forecasts in a variety of settings.
 You should be familiar with Excel.
 Not only should you know how to move around Excel and navigate the tabs effectively, but it'll also be helpful if you understand how to change decimal places in Excel, how to convert numbers to currency, how to convert numbers to percentages, et cetera.
 It'll also be helpful if you have some experience with the analysis tool pack in Excel, as we'll relying heavily on that.

 In additional to a knowledge of Excel, you'll want to have some basic knowledge of statistics.
 In particular, a minimal knowledge of the script of statistics like means and medians is helpful.
 It'll also be great if you have some background in regression analysis or more advance statistics as well.
 In addition to statistics, you'll need some familiarity with basic accounting and finance.
 You don't have to be a professional accountant, mind you.
 You don't have to have worked at a big bank, but if you have an understand of what revenue is, interest rates are, what net profit means, it'll make a lot of what I'm talking about in this course make much more sense.

 Finally, and most importantly, you'll need to be hungry for this course.
 You'll need a hunger for knowledge.